melodi-lab/gmtk/README.txt

     but you might want to use something more aggressive (but which if you run on the wrong architecture will produce illegal instructions).

+    You might also want to change the version of gcc/g++ that you use to compile.

 4) do a 'make clean' just to make sure.

 5) do a 'make depend', you will get some errors about missing